-The ratings further factor in the consistent improvement in SBI's asset quality parameters over the last three years with lower slippages and prudent provisioning.
-As a result, the moderation in credit cost has helped the earnings profile and improved the profitability of the bank.
-The capitalisation levels of the bank remain adequate and are likely to be supported by internal accruals over the medium term.
+Ratings further factor in consistent improvement in SBI's asset quality parameters in the last three years with lower slippages and prudent provisioning.
+As a result, moderation in credit cost has helped the bank's earnings profile and improved profitability.
+The bank's capitalisation levels remain adequate and are likely to be supported by internal accruals in the medium term.